Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

 \textbf{IV.
 Complementarity ignores the magnitude-cost profile of epistemic gain.} Beyond being a relative accuracy criterion, complementarity abstracts away from two relevant dimensions: (1) the magnitude of the performance gain achieved by the human-AI team, and (2) the cost of interaction required to obtain it.
 In practice, the epistemic and practical significance of complementarity gains varies widely.
 In some settings, achieving CTP yields only negligible improvements over reliance; in others, it results in substantial error reduction.
 However, achieving complementarity may require non-trivial costs, including increased cognitive effort, longer decision times, additional training and monitoring, or institutional commitments.
-The current literature does not account for this gain-cost trade-off: as a result, complementarity treats interactions with very different epistemic and practical profiles as equivalent, despite their divergent implications for real-world deployment.
+The current literature does not account for this gain-cost trade-off: as a result, \emph{complementarity treats interactions with very different epistemic and practical profiles as equivalent, despite their divergent implications for real-world deployment}.

-As a result, these theoretical challenges affect complementarity in empirical settings.
+These theoretical challenges affect complementarity in empirical settings.
 In fact, research indicates that, although there is some partial support, complementarity does not emerge in practice systematically.
 Vaccaro et al.'s \citep{Vaccaro2024NHB} meta-analysis of 100+ studies shows that, while human-AI teams frequently outperform humans alone, on average, human-AI teams do not perform better than either humans or AI alone.
-Furthermore, task type moderates complementarity: for prediction tasks the pooled effect size for complementarity is significantly negative, whereas it is positive for creation tasks, such as AI-assisted generation of artistic images or text \citep{Vaccaro2024NHB}.
-Design interventions such as explanations or confidence displays do not reliably induce complementarity \citep{Vaccaro2024NHB} and hindrances include miscalibrated self-assessment \citep{fugener2022cognitive}, coordination frictions \citep{turel2023prejudiced,Vaccaro2024NHB,vaccaro2019effects,zhang2020effect}, and forms of error mirroring \citep{fugener2022cognitive}.
+It also shows that task type moderates complementarity: for prediction tasks the pooled effect size for complementarity is significantly negative, whereas it is positive for creation tasks, such as AI-assisted generation of artistic images or text.
+Design interventions such as explanations or confidence displays do not reliably induce complementarity and hindrances include miscalibrated self-assessment, coordination frictions, and forms of error mirroring \citep{turel2023prejudiced,Vaccaro2024NHB,vaccaro2019effects,zhang2020effect,cabitza2021studying}.